metallb/metallb/website/content/tutorial/minikube.md

 kubectl: Correctly Configured: pointing to minikube-vm at 192.168.99.100
 ```

+{{% notice info %}}
-**You need to use Minikube >=0.24!** Previous versions use a different
+You need to use Minikube >=0.24.
+Previous versions use a different IP
-IP range for cluster services, which is incompatible with the
+range for cluster services, which is incompatible with the manifests
-manifests used in this tutorial.
+used in this tutorial.
+{{% /notice %}}

 ## Set up a BGP routers